 When moving to secondary school:

-Our SENCO will make contact with the Year 7 leader or SENCO once a school has been named to start planning for transition.
+Our SENDCO will make contact with the Year 7 leader or SENDCO once a school has been named to start planning for transition.

 Multi-agency meetings maybe arranged to create a more detailed transition plan.
 Successful arrangements and interventions currently used to support your child can be shared with the receiving school and additional visits to the new setting may be planned to help you child become familiar with the new setting and to reduce any anxieties.